sei40kr/tmux-project/README.md

 # tmux-per-project-session

-A project-orientated session manager for tmux.
+A project-oriented session manager for tmux.

 ## Requirements